 One of the most fascinating Hawaii landmarks is Iolani Palace in Honolulu, Hawaii.
 It’s the only royal palace in the United States and one of the best historical places in Hawaii.
 King Kalakaua (the last king of Hawaii) built the palace in 1882, and it was the first place in the United States to have electricity (even before the White House).

-When you visit, you can either do an audio tour or a guided tour.
+When you visit, you can do an audio or guided tour.
 The guided tour is definitely the way to go because you’ll be able to hear up-to-date information about what’s going on with the palace.
 One of the most interesting things is that they are still looking for lost items from Iolani Palace, and sometimes they find them at auctions across the world or at garage sales!

 Pearl Harbor/USS Arizona